Joseph Asajiro Satowaki

-Joseph Asajirô Satowaki (里脇 浅次郎 Satowaki Asajirō; February 1, 1904 – August 8, 1996) was a Japanese prelate of the Roman Catholic Church.
-He served as Archbishop of Nagasaki from 1968 to 1990, and was elevated to the cardinalate in 1979.
+Joseph Asajirô Satowaki (里脇 浅次郎 Satowaki Asajirō; February 1, 1904 – August 8, 1996) was a Japanese Catholic prelate who served as Archbishop of Nagasaki from 1968 to 1990, and was elevated to the cardinalate in 1979.

+As a seminarian in Rome, Satowaki is also remembered for inviting Maximilian Kolbe to Japan as a missionary.

 Early life

-Satowaki was born in Shitsu, and studied at the seminary of Nagasaki, Pontifical Urbaniana University in Rome, and Catholic University of America in Washington, D.C.
+Satowaki Asajirō was born in Shitsu, and studied at the seminary of Nagasaki, Pontifical Urbaniana University in Rome, and Catholic University of America in Washington, D.C.
 As a seminarian in Rome, he invited the Polish Conventual Franciscan friar and future saint Maximilian Kolbe to come to Japan as a missionary.
-Ordained to the priesthood on December 17, 1932, he did pastoral work in the Diocese of Nagasaki and served as procurator and episcopal chancellor.
-He was Apostolic Administrator of Taiwan from 1941 to 1945, and rector of the seminary of Nagasaki from 1945 to 1947.
-Between 1945 and 1955, he served as vicar general, editor of diocesan newspaper, and a teacher at the Junshin School.
+Ordained to the priesthood on December 17, 1932, Satowaki did pastoral work in the Diocese of Nagasaki and served as procurator and episcopal chancellor.
+He was Apostolic administrator of Taiwan from 1941 to 1945, and rector of the seminary of Nagasaki from 1945 to 1947.
+Between 1945 and 1955, he served as vicar general, editor of the diocesan newspaper, and a teacher at the Junshin School.

 Archbishop

 On February 25, 1955, Satowaki was appointed Bishop of Kagoshima by Pope Pius XII.
 He received his episcopal consecration on the following May 3 from Archbishop Maximilien de Furstenberg, with Bishops Paul Aijirô Yamaguchi and Paul Yoshigoro Taguchi serving as co-consecrators, at the church of Our Lady of the Martyrs in Nagasaki.
-He attended the Second Vatican Council from 1962 to 1965, and was promoted to Archbishop of Nagasaki on December 19, 1968.
-He also served as President of the Japanese Episcopal Conference.
+He attended the Second Vatican Council from 1962 to 1965.
+He was promoted to Archbishop of Nagasaki on December 19, 1968.
+He also served as President of the Catholic Bishops' Conference of Japan.

-Pope John Paul II created him Cardinal Priest of S. Maria della Pace in the consistory of June 30, 1979.
+Pope John Paul II created him Cardinal Priest of Santa Maria della Pace in the consistory of June 30, 1979.
 He was the third cardinal from Japan.
 After a 21-year-long tenure, he resigned as Archbishop on February 8, 1990.

 Satowaki died in Nagasaki, aged 92.
 He is buried in the cemetery of Akagi.